-J&K: Four terrorists shot dead in encounter in Shopian
+J&K: Six terrorists shot dead in encounter in Shopian

-Jammu, Nov 25: Four terrorists have been neutralised in an encounterwhich is underway between security forces & terrorists in Kapran Batagund area of Shopian district, Jammu and Kashmir.
+Jammu, Nov 25: Six terrorists have been neutralised in an encounter between security forces & terrorists in Kapran Batagund area of Shopian district, Jammu and Kashmir.

 Two terrorists are still believed to be hiding in the area and efforts are on to flush them out.